DanielSuchy/auditory-feedback-compensation-analysis/README.md

-46 % of trials with perturbation meet the condition fisher's exact test - trials with pert significantly more likely to meet the condition 74% of reactions are following, 26 are opposing
+46 % of trials with perturbation meet the condition fisher's exact test - trials with pert significantly more likely to meet the condition 74% of reactions are following, 26 are opposing participant are usually aware even of the lowest pertrubations